bryanptom/text-alignment-toolkit/README.md

 # alignment_spell_check
-Tools to align texts, visualize differences between them, and
+Tools to align texts and visualize differences between them, with utilities to run spell checking, clean text, and more.